ziqian98/ziqian98.github.io/_pages/about.md

 > #Vision Transformers, #Model Compression, #Edge Computing, #Resource Optimization, #Knowledge Distillation

 - Publications
-  - Feiyang Chen, **Ziqian Luo**, Yanyan Xu, Dengfeng Ke, “Complementary fusion of multi-features and multi-modalities in sentiment analysis,” Proc. of the Thirty-fourth **AAAI** workshop, New York, Feb.
-2020.
+  - Feiyang Chen, **Ziqian Luo**, Yanyan Xu, Dengfeng Ke, “Complementary fusion of multi-features and multi-modalities in sentiment analysis,” Proc. of the Thirty-fourth **AAAI** workshop, New York, 2020.
-  - Xueting Pan, **Ziqian Luo**, Lisang Zhou, "Navigating the Landscape of Distributed File Systems: Architectures, Implementations, and Considerations," In Journal of Innovations in Applied Engineering and Technology, 2(1), 1–12, Nov.
-2023.
+  - Xueting Pan, **Ziqian Luo**, Lisang Zhou, "Navigating the Landscape of Distributed File Systems: Architectures, Implementations, and Considerations," In Journal of Innovations in Applied Engineering and Technology, 2(1), 1–12, 2023.
-  - Feiyang Chen, **Ziqian Luo**, Lisang Zhou, Xueting Pan, Ying Jiang, “Comprehensive Survey of Model Compression and Speed up for Vision Transformers,” In Journal of Information, Technology and Policy, 1(1), 1–12, Apr.
-2024.
+  - Feiyang Chen, **Ziqian Luo**, Lisang Zhou, Xueting Pan, Ying Jiang, “Comprehensive Survey of Model Compression and Speed up for Vision Transformers,” In Journal of Information, Technology and Policy, 1(1), 1–12, 2024.

 <hr>